shreyansh-tyagi/java-projects/README.md

 ## *@PutMapping*
 * @PutMapping annotation Annotation for mapping HTTP PUT requests onto specific handler methods.
 Specifically, @PutMapping is a composed annotation that acts as a shortcut for @RequestMapping(method = RequestMethod.
 PUT) . consumes – Narrows the primary mapping by media types that can be consumed by the mapped handler.

+## *@Transactional*
+* The @Transactional annotation makes use of the attributes rollbackFor or rollbackForClassName to rollback the transactions, and the attributes noRollbackFor or noRollbackForClassName to avoid rollback on listed exceptions.
+The default rollback behavior in the declarative approach will rollback on runtime exceptions.